elexis/elexis-3-core/readme.md

 To ensure a consistent look, we use the [this pre-commit framework](https://pre-commit.com/).
 For details have look at the [.pre-commit-config.yaml](https:.pre-commit-config.yaml)

 To use it, install the pre-commit framework, either via your distribution or via `pip install pre-commit`.
 Under Debian run `apt install pre-commit`.
 The call once `pre-commit install` to activate the pre-commit trigger for git.
+This is not mandatory, as for pull requests this is action runs automatically.

 The different parts can be run on the command line, eg.